BradTu/UnityGames/README.md

 ## Ski Royale

-### (This game is still a work in progress, expected to be complete June 2018)

 Programming: Brad Tully, Jason Komoda, Joseph Yates

 Art: Yitian Yie

-For this game the work I did revolved around the Player movement/ controls, the game controller which manages the race scene, the grand prix, single race, time trial modes, the interactable objects, multiplayer, the tutorial scenes and scripts, and the menus.
+For this game the work I did revolved around the Player movement/ controls, the game controller which manages the race scene, the grand prix, single race, time trial modes, the interactable objects, multiplayer, the tutorial scenes and scripts and the menus.
 I also made all of the race tracks.

 Other things and scripts written by Jason Komoda and Joseph Yates